kohapizza/ProjectEuler/README.md

 # ProjectEuler

-## I've solved project Euler with JS or Python.
+## I've solved project Euler with JS or Python, Haskell.